zainafzal08/sortify/README.md

 - [ ] Refactor code cause it's disgusting lmao.
   - [ ] Split into multiple components
   - [ ] Lean on lit more instead of doing out of cycle dom manip.
-- [ ] Apply for quota upgrade with spotify.
 - [ ] Allow for songs to be removed from their original playlist.

 # Needs verification